Strawberry-Computer/vibe-compiler/README.md

 ## Architecture

 Vibec uses a progressive bootstrapping approach:

-1. The bootstrap process starts with the base implementation (`bin/vibec.js`)
+1. Starts with the base implementation (`bin/vibec.js`).
-2. Each numerical stage (001, 002, etc.) is processed in order
+2. Processes each numerical stage (001, 002, etc.) in order.
-3. After each stage, we check if a new vibec implementation was generated
-4. If a new implementation is available, it's used for subsequent stages
+3. Checks for a new `vibec.js` after each stage and uses it for subsequent stages if generated.
-5. This creates a self-improving cycle where vibec evolves during the build process
+4. Creates a self-improving cycle where vibec evolves during the build.

 ## Getting Started